-Balancing automated & live chat messages to enhance usability
+Balancing automated & live chat usability

 Chat functions on websites deliver a luxury that is so rare in today’s automated service industry: human assistance.
 Well, most of the time.
 Sometimes, things get caught in limbo.

 The space in-between automated and human assistance can present a series of usability problems for the live chat.
 If you are going to have automated and live support integrated on your site, remember: be available, be responsive, and, most importantly, be consistent.